Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/07-firFilter_AIEvsHLS/README.md

 An important goal and criteria of this tutorial is the use of C++ based kernels for AI Engine and HLS library kernels for DSP Engine and data movers.
 The use of Vitis™ application acceleration development flow and library kernels is illustrated throughout the tutorial to demonstrate the ease of kernel integration and scalability in a system design.
 In the Vitis application acceleration development flow, the Vitis HLS tool automates much of the code modifications required to implement and optimize the C/C++ code in PL, including the ease of data mover kernel coding.
 The inference of required pragmas to produce the right interface for users' function arguments and to pipeline loops and functions is the foundation of the Vitis HLS in the application acceleration flow.
 Vitis HLS also supports customization of your code to implement different interface standards or specific optimizations to achieve design objectives, enable scaling, and leverage automation.Note: Alternative design methods to Vitis HLS may increase PL based performance, e.g. using LogiCORE™ FIR Compiler IP and RTL based data movers could increase raw performance but will increase dynamic power and design time.

-A frequently asked question is whether using AI Engines,HLS or RTL targeting DSPs produces the better implementation.
+A frequently asked question is whether using AI Engines, HLS or RTL targeting DSPs produces the better implementation.
 The answer depends on the design objectives, complexity, and characteristics of every individual design.
 A section in this tutorial is provided which discusses the trade-offs and provides  guidance in helping to determine the best choice for your design.In addition another section discusses AI Engine specific design considerations because AI Engines are a relatively new technology compared to the mature FPGA fabric or PL with DSPs.

 <details>
 <summary>Objectives</summary>